GusRep/Adquisidor-II---PCB/README.md

 # Adquisidor-II---PCB
-Schemetic circuits (analog and digital ones) and the printed circuit board of the seccond generation of an adquisition system to monitor the power generation produced for low power aeolian generators.
-The "Adquisidor II" is a system that comprises an eletrical power meter, anemometer, dataloger, and a battery.
-In this way, is possible to quantify the activity and eficiency of the wind generator deployed during a year.
-The system was conceived as stand alone, making the desicions of when start the adquisition and when stop it.
-Additionally, is able to modify the sampling rate acording to the wind activity.
-All colected datas are registered into a SD card, simplifying the data colletion procedure for the farmers/technicians.
-A future development will include a GSM modem to perform telemetry and data coletion remotely, however the actual system will continue be used in remote areas where not cellphone network is available.
+Schematic circuits (analog and digital ones) + printed circuit board (PCB).

+Seccond generation of an adquisition system to monitor the power generation produced for a low power wind generator.

+More info in the wiki.